 - Don’t sign until you’re satisfied that the credit product works for you.
 Remember, the product that works for you today may not work for you down the road.
 Make sure you’ve considered both before you sign.

-The Office of Fair Lending works to ensure fair, equitable, and nondiscriminatory access to credit for both individuals and communities through:
+We work to ensure fair, equitable, and nondiscriminatory access to credit for both individuals and communities through:

 - Data-driven research and analysis of consumer financial markets and services;